No holding back; Nadal through in straight sets in Australia

 Easy for her to say.

-Nadal finished off a 6-3, 6-4, 6-1 win in just under two hours when Djere, facing triple match point, served another double-fault.
+Nadal finished off a 6-3, 6-4, 6-1 win in just under two hours in his first competitive match in months — he didn’t play for Spain at the ATP Cup last week because of the back stiffness.

-The 34-year-old Spaniard showed no signs of a back problem that hampered his preparation for the year's first major.
+“My back is not perfect, as I said a couple of days ago,” he said.
+“Every day that I’m able to go through, probably there are more chances to get better.
+That’s the thing now — there is always a chance to improve, and that’s why I’m here playing and fighting to try to get better and then give myself a chance.”

-Nadal didn’t play for Spain at the ATP Cup last week and was troubled by stiffness in his lower back during practice.
+A slight change to his service motion was among the precautions he took “survive” for the first round.

 While Nadal has been slowly building into the tournament, Russia's ATP Cup-winning teammates have been on a roll.